trinitysc/jekyll-blog/_events/goat-meals.md

 <!--excerpt end-->

-Registrations are now open [here](https://docs.google.com/forms/d/e/1FAIpQLSdEjA2vcPG8AZS7eF8n6mYiW7TJ2BvnvjTe8ZukDR9JfNPw4w/viewform?usp=dialog).
-Please fill this in to aid the staff in putting people together well.
+Registrations are now closed, but if you'd like to sign up please email Mackenzie at mackenzie@trinitysc.nz so she can allocate you to a meal.